zestsoftware/zest.releaser/doc/source/uploading.rst

 - Setuptools *can* detect which files are included in your version control system (git) which it'll then automatically include.

-The last approch has a problem: not every version control system is supported out of the box.
+The last approach has a problem: not every version control system is supported out of the box.
 So you might need to install extra packages to get it to work.
 So: use a ``MANIFEST.in`` file to spare you the trouble.
 If not, here is an extra package: